gnarlyquack/dr-strangetest-documentation/Writing-Tests.md

 ## The Basics

 Run EasyTest on the command line from your project's root source directory.
-It will search your directory for any tests and run them.
+It will search the directory for any tests and run them.

     $ easytest